andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 ### 2. Decode InferenceSet(s) with Sidecar Container

-Same structure as prefill, with `inference-role: decode` label and decode vLLM config. **Critically, decode pods require a sidecar container** for P/D coordination.
+Similar to prefill, the controller creates `roles[decode].replicas` InferenceSets.
+For the example MRI with `decode.replicas: 3`, three InferenceSets are generated: `deepseek-v32-decode-0`, `deepseek-v32-decode-1`, and `deepseek-v32-decode-2`.
+Each decode pod has `inference-role: decode` label and decode vLLM config. **Critically, decode pods require a sidecar container** for P/D coordination.

 #### Why Decode Pods Need a Sidecar